 The park’s peaks pop out of the surrounding countryside with an elevation ranging from 1700 to 2500 feet.
 Due to its distance from the Blue Ridge as part of the isolated Sauratown range, Hanging Rock’s nickname is the “mountains away from the mountains.”

-The park sits in Stokes County, in Central North Carolina but we and others lump it in with Western North Carolina.
-That’s largely thanks to the 700 species of mountain flora also reside in the park.
+The park sits in Stokes County, technically closer to Central North Carolina but we and others lump it in with Western North Carolina.
+That’s largely thanks to the 700 species of mountain flora that reside in the park.

 That creates some interesting pairings, as Hanging Rock is one of the few places where both Canadian and Carolina hemlock grow harmoniously.